Month-End Close Projected Submission Dates

 to prior year funding.
 This is the only way to draw on prior year funds after a budget

 year has closed.
-Financial Systems in conjunction with the Procurement Department,
+Financial Systems & Technology in conjunction with the Procurement

-uses state guidelines to evaluate obligation requests and submits a firm list to the
+Department, uses state guidelines to evaluate obligation requests and submits a firm

 To submit an obligation request, use the Prior Year Obligations Form (PDF).
 It is the responsibility of the Department Budget Officer to forward all obligation

-requests to Financial Systems by the published deadline (please see the listed deadline
+requests to Financial Systems & Technology by the published deadline (please see the

 - The purchase must have a purchase order with a date on or before June 30.